iamdtang/skaterdav85.github.io/teaching/2019/assignments/testing.md

 Your test should assert that a 422 status code is returned.

-Also write assertion(s) verifying the validation error messages.
+Also write assertion(s) verifying that the API responds with the correct validation error messages.
 The `name` attribute should fail because it is empty.
 The `milliseconds` and `unitPrice` attributes should fail because they aren't numeric.

 ## Unit Tests